What is Sensory Integration/Sensory Processing Disorder?

-Sensory Integration (SI) is the neurological process that occurs in the central nervous system and involves receiving sensory information and turning it into functional responses.
 Sensory Processing Disorder (SPD) is a diagnostic term which describes an individual who is not able to effectively process and integrate sensory information from their environment.
+SPD can be treated through different things, including relaxing music, fidget toys, weighted blankets that can be your new sleep buddy, and other forms of therapy.
 These pages will describe in more detail why the ability to integrate sensory information is key to our development and interaction with our world and help you to identify if we at OTA The Koomar Center can help you address challenges that you or your child may be experiencing.

 What is Sensory Integration (SI)?